mzazon/awesome-cloud-projects/aws/fraud-detection/fraud-detection.md

     echo "✅ Lambda function created: fraud-prediction-processor"
     ```

     The Lambda function now serves as a fraud detection microservice that can be integrated into payment processing workflows, API Gateway endpoints, or event-driven architectures.
-It abstracts the complexity of fraud detection API calls and provides structured fraud assessment results.
+It abstracts the complexity of fraud detection API calls and provides structured fraud assessment results with proper IAM permissions for security.

 12. **Test Real-time Fraud Detection**: